Dr Anna Madeleine Raupach

 Selected Group Exhibitions

-2021: Heat Map, Watch This Space, Alice Springs
+2021: Heat Map, curated by Saskia Scott, Watch This Space, Alice Springs

 2019: Langit Untuk Semua (Sky for All), Gedung Istora, National Culture Week Jakarta